ysinghal22/twitBot/README.md

 # twitBot

-thi is demo of twitter client API bot
+thi is demo of twitter client API

 it replies when someone follow client

+install npm
+install twit api